-My Age of Anxiety: Fear, Hope, Dread, and the Search for Peace of Mind is written by Scott Stossel, who lives with generalized anxiety disorder (GAD) as well as several phobias.
+My Age of Anxiety is written by Scott Stossel, who lives with generalized anxiety disorder (GAD) as well as several phobias.
 The book looks at his own experience but also contains extensive research on theoretical perspectives on anxiety and how these have evolved over time, the evolution of diagnostic categories, and the history behind various treatment approaches including the development and marketing of anxiolytic drugs.
 While it offers wide-ranging information, at times it struck me as a bit excessive.

 It was clear from an early age that the author had an anxious temperament, beginning with frequent temper tantrums as a toddler.
 He experienced significant separation anxiety, which intensified at age 6, coinciding with his mother starting night school.
 He began experiencing emetophobia (fear of vomiting) around the same time, and this worsened in grade 7 after he overheard a teacher describing vomiting due to food poisoning.
 Grade 7 was also when he had to attend a new school, which resulted in daily battles and social withdrawal, and at that time he was put on medications (chlorpromazine and imipramine).

-It has been shown that people with IBS (irritable bowel syndrome) and/or panic disorder are more physically reactive to stress and tend to convert emotional distress to physical symptoms.
+People with IBS (irritable bowel syndrome) and/or panic disorder are more physically reactive to stress and tend to convert emotional distress to physical symptoms.
 The author describes significant physical symptoms with his anxiety, particularly gastrointestinal symptoms, which then feeds into his emetophobia.
 As an adult, a therapist had attempted to do exposure therapy using ipecac to make him vomit.
-The ipecac was ineffective, and the experience only contributed further to the emetophobia.
+The ipecac didn’t work, and the experience only contributed further to the emetophobia.

-At 401 pages including footnotes, this book isn’t a quick light read.
+At 401 pages including footnotes, this book isn’t a quick, light read.
 It took me over three months in fits and starts to read it, in part because my concentration wasn’t always up to it.
-It’s jam packed full of information, so it’s a lot more to absorb than just a first-person account of mental illness.
-I think what I appreciated the most about it was how it forced me to reflect on and question my own ideas and judgments.
+It’s jam-packed full of information, so it’s a lot more to absorb than just a first-person account of mental illness.
+I think what I appreciated the most was how it forced me to reflect on and question my own ideas and judgments.
 It’s well-researched, and I would say it’s a good choice for anyone who’s looking for a broader historical view to help contextualize their own experience as the author does in this book.